Working Mom Wonders How To Handle Meltdowns, Maintain Connection

 That will trigger all of his built-up feelings of wanting you and not being able to have you.
 Expect a complete meltdown.
 Hold him, or if he won't let you, stay close.
 (BTW, you aren't actually going to stay at the table and finish your dinner.
 That was just a limit to help him get to the source of his upset.
 You are about to spend an hour helping your son feel safe enough to dump all those emotions he's been carrying around, so I'm hoping you got a few bites of dinner in first.)

 Don't say much, just be warm and loving.
 Tell him that he's safe, you're right there.
-If he stops crying, remind him why he was upset: “I'm sorry I can't come play with you yet, Sweetie.”
-This is even while you're right there holding him.
+Acknowledge his upset: “You really wish I would always play with you.”
 Honor all of that pain and anguish as he pours it out to you.
 That's how much he wants you when you aren't there all day long.

 If you do this for a week, I think you will find your son completely different in the evening.
 Of course, he will still need intensive connection time with you as soon as you're reunited.
 Take a look at my article on Surviving Arsenic Hour for some ideas on how to stay connected while you start dinner in the evening.